diyscif/diyscif/scif-thesis.md

 military and other government facilties that provide a large measure of Security in Depth (SID), meaning that only semi-trusted personnel ever get within earshot of the SCIF.
-Security in Depth is a "multilayered approach, which effectively employs human and other physical security measures [like fences, walls, and guarded entry gates] throughout the installation or facility to create a layered defense against potential threats" [@navfac, p.
+Security in Depth is a "multilayered approach, which effectively employs human and other physical security measures (like fences, walls, and guarded entry gates) throughout the installation or facility to create a layered defense against potential threats" [@navfac, p.
 20].
 Additionally, SID increases the probability of detection of nefarious activity because of continuous friendly-forces presence [@ics-705-ts, p.
 3].
-These conditions cannot be guaranteed for all locations, especially in the corporate realm, so we strive to compensate reduced SID with a higher degree of sound insulation.
+These conditions cannot be guaranteed for all locations, especially in the corporate realm, so the goal is to compensate reduced SID with a higher degree of sound insulation.
 When possible, R'~w~ = 53 dB should be exceeded.

 R'~w~ represents the resulting sound insulation between two rooms, taking into account all sound transmission paths [@tichelmann2000, p.
 26].
 This explicitly includes not only transmission through dividing components, but also so-called "flank transmission" over adjoining building components.
-In this phenomenon sound waves cause vibrations in flanking walls and then linearly travel through them into the other room [@moeser2009, p.
+In this phenomenon, sound waves cause vibrations in flanking walls and then linearly travel through them into the other room [@moeser2009, p.
 254].
-R'~w~ is a cummulative value calculated on the basis of the weighted sound reduction index of each component R~w~ [@tichelmann2000, p.
+R'~w~ is a cummulative value calculated on the basis of the weighted sound reduction index of each component's R~w~ [@tichelmann2000, p.
 34].

-R~w~ is calculated by measuring sound transmission from one test cabin into another divided by the test component.
+R~w~ is calculated by measuring sound transmission from one test cabin into another with the test component in between them.
 The test is carried out in one-third octave or octave steps.
 White noise, a random signal with equal intensity across different frequencies, with the given bandwidth is used as test sound.
-A frequency response curve R is thus obtained in the so-called building-acoustics frequency range between 100 Hz and 3.15 kHz.
+A frequency response curve R is thus obtained in the so-called building-acoustics frequency range from 100 Hz and 3.15 kHz.
 The frequency response curve R is then compared to a reference curve B in order to derive a single comparison value.
 In the comparison, the reference curve is shifted in 1 dB steps onto the frequency response curve until the sum of the undershoots S~U~ of the frequency response curve compared to the reference curve is less than 32 dB. [@moeser2009 pp. 256-257]

-![Definition of the Weighted sound Reduction Index R~w~.
+![Definition of the Weighted Sound Reduction Index R~w~.
 B = Reference Curve, B~v~ = Shifted Reference Curve, M = Measured Values, U = Undershoots of M Compared to B~v~ [@goesele2004]](images/schalldämmmaß.png){height=40%}

-From this diagram we can also see that for a R~w~ = 52 dB (the reference curve) the fundamental frequency of the male voice - 125 Hz - only undergoes a sound attenuation of ca. 35 dB.
+This diagramm also shows that for a R~w~ = 52 dB (the reference curve) the fundamental frequency of the male voice - 125 Hz - only undergoes a sound attenuation of ca. 35 dB.
 Given a 60 dB conversation sound-level the sound attenuation is not sufficient to protect from a close proximity attacker.
-Passive sound-attenuation measures should be specifically evaluated in the 125 Hz to 300 Hz range, and significantly exceed the reference curve's performance.
+Passive sound-attenuation measures should be specifically evaluated in the 125 Hz to 300 Hz range.
+There they must significantly exceed the reference curve's performance.

 Airborne sound transmission via ventilation and structure-borne sound transmission via ducts, such as water and ventilation pipes, can significantly